 }

-const deserialized_json = try Deserialize(allocator, User, my_json_str);
+const deserialized = try Deserialize(allocator, User, my_json_str);

-defer deserialized_json.deinit();
+defer deserialized.deinit();

-const user: User = .{ .userid = 103609, .verified = false, .access_privileges = &.{ "user", "admin" } };
+.access_privileges = &.{ "user", "admin" }

-const serialized_json = try Serialize(allocator, user);
+const serialized = try Serialize(allocator, user);

-defer allocator.free(serialized_json);
+defer allocator.free(serialized);

-std.debug.print("{s}\n", .{serialized_json});
+std.debug.print("{s}\n", .{serialized});

 }